assay/assay.github.io/_drafts/2020-03-15-product-and-architecture-teams.md

 - Good understanding of SDLC (Software Development Life Cycle)
 - Good knowledge of modern Software Development methodologies
 - Good communication skills
-- Some knowledge of BB architecture and project structure
+- Good knowledge of the domain area
 - Good to have experience with Open Source projects